White House Fact Sheet

 - Working with the Virginia Department for Aging and Rehabilitative Services, Dominion will provide approximately 1,000 vouchers annually for $500 each to individuals living with disabilities, thereby providing an important wrap-around service.

-- The program includes significant community outreach and energy conservation education for all customers;
+- The program includes significant community outreach and energy conservation education for all clients;

-- The overall program will benefit tens of thousands of customers.
+- The overall program will benefit tens of thousands of clients.

 - Energy Efficiency for All (EEFA), a partnership between the National Housing Trust, Natural Resources Defense Council, Energy Foundation and Elevate Energy with funding support from The JPB Foundation, will help low income renters gain access to $170 million in new private and public resources for energy efficiency in affordable multifamily housing.
 EEFA will accomplish this commitment by bringing together the energy and housing sectors to tap the benefits of energy efficiency for millions of Americans living on limited incomes.
 EEFA’s mission is to make multifamily homes healthy and affordable, while helping utilities achieve their energy efficiency goals and reduce greenhouse gas emissions.
 EEFA has energy, health, and housing partners in 12 states and supports a national learning network.